 Spring is here, officially, and that often means bracing for pollen related allergies that accompany it.
 Last year, COVID-19 swept over our communities and made the seasonal allergies all the more frustrating as it was hard to tell when symptoms warranted following quarantine measures, or to take some antihistamines and continue on with our days.
 This year, we face similar challenges, but after over a year of getting familiarized with COVID-19, the CDC has more resources for us this season than they did last year.
 While it’s always safest to see a care provider, like those at our urgent cares, we have listed a few things from the CDC that you can use to make decisions about your health care needs.

 - Muscle and body aches

 - Shortness of breath or difficulty breathing*

 The Venn diagram from the CDC that compares COVID-19 to Seasonal Allergies can be found at https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/infographic-overlap-symptoms.html.

-In the meantime, if you need care, our urgent cares are here to help!
-Our centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
-We offer flu shots as well as flu and COVID19 testing at all centers!
-To be seen by a provider, simply walk in, or save your spot online by clicking here.
-For information on E-registering to save time click here.
+If you need care, our urgent cares are here to help!
+Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
+We offer flu shots, flu tests, as well as COVID-19 testing.
+To be seen by a provider, simply walk in, or save your spot online by clicking here!
+For information on E-registration to save time click here.
+Telemedicine options are available here.
 We look forward to helping you Get Better.
 Faster!